MAJOR FINDER

 Major in insect ecology and conservation at University of Delaware: youtube.com/watch?v=A1Ofqrz8zH4

-Conserving insects, the foundation of the world’s biodiversity, is the first step towards protecting the planet.
+Who runs the world?
+Insects!
+Just ask Doug Tallamy, New York Times best-selling author and one of your professors.
+Insects are "the little things that run the planet".
+Conserving insects is the first step towards protecting the planet.
+What better place to learn that the only insect ecology and conservation undergraduate program in the entire nation?
 Insects are becoming extinct faster than any other group of species.
 From their role as major pest species threatening global food security to their use as a nutritious protein source that could help feed the world, the integrity and maintenance of insect diversity is one of the grand challenges facing coming generations.
-Join our Insect Ecology and Conservation major and experience a hands-on education that will empower you to make a difference in the stewardship of our planet.

 AREAS OF STUDY